Getting customers. That’s what business is all about.

 According to Albacross, 38% of adults have installed an ad blocker and 50% actively avoid ads.
 The average click rate on ad displays is .35%.

-And when compared to outbound marketing, inbound is responsible for 90%+ of clips on the web, while outbound is responsible for less than 10%.
+And when compared to outbound lead generation, inbound is responsible for 90%+ of clips on the web, while outbound is responsible for less than 10%.

 Inbound marketing is also far less expensive than outbound marketing.
 62% less to be precise.